saleor/saleor/docs/products.rst

     This option mainly simplifies product management in the dashboard.
 There is always at least one *variant* created under the hood.

-.. note:: In the admin interface a product class is called a "product type".

-.. warning:: Changing a product class affects all products of this type.
+.. warning:: Changing a product type affects all products of this type.

-.. warning:: You can't remove a product class if there are products of that type.
+.. warning:: You can't remove a product type if there are products of that type.

 Attributes